 - Repels water but absorbs moisture

-- Regulates body temperature: keeps you cool in the summer, warm in the winter.
+- Regulates body temperature to keep you cool in the summer, and warm in the winter

 Now that we know what mohair is, the next question is how it is used.
 In addition to clothing, mohair is used to make pillows, blankets, upholstery, carpets, and stuffed animals.
 Because natural mohair fibers are quite costly, most mohair textiles are made with a blend of different textile fibers.

 - Kid: The hair of the very young goat is the finest and the most valuable.
 It is mostly used to make clothing.
 Mohair fibers are so fine that they are graded in microns— kid-mohair is 24-29 microns.